yennanliu/til/README.md

 7.  explain optimistic lock vs pessimistic lock in DB
 8. msg queue mode
 	- ack or send without checking ...
+9. spring cloud explain, which components you used ?

 ## 20250525